- Diet & Weight Loss

 What to do after 30 days

-You can choose to keep doing this routine and add to it and I'm sure you will continually improve your level of fitness.
-However, since you are in magnificent shape now, you can also go above and beyond if you want to get a nice six pack and toned muscles.
-There are, as previously stated, workout videos that do work, but they are hard.
-You, most likely, will be up for the challenge if you completed the 30 days.
-I have tried a couple that I can attest to and recommend.
+You can choose to keep doing this routine and add to it.
+I'm sure you will continually improve your level of fitness.
+However, since you are in magnificent shape now, you can also go above and beyond if you want to get a nice set of six pack abs and toned muscles.